Siam in World War I: Aftermath

-At war's end, Siam participated in the Versailles Peace Conference and became a founding member of the League of Nations.
+At war's end, Siam participated in the Paris Peace Conference and became a founding member of the League of Nations.
 By 1925, the United States, the United Kingdom, and France had abandoned their extraterritorial rights in Siam.
 Siam was rewarded with confiscated German merchant ships.

 Siamese casualties during the war amounted to 19 dead.
 Two soldiers died before departure to France, and the remainder perished from accidents or disease.
 The World War Volunteers Memorial honoring the Siamese soldiers who died in the conflict opened on 22 July 1921, in Sanam Luang, central Bangkok.
 The last surviving member of the Siamese Expeditionary Forces, Yod Sangrungruang, died on 9 October 2003 at the age of 106.